iotaledger/susee-streams-poc/README.md

 not already been initialized (further details can be found in the [streams-poc-lib README](sensor/streams-poc-lib/README.md)).

-The x86/PC Sensor application can also be used to mock (or imitate) an ESP32 Sensor application.
+The x86/PC Sensor application can also be used to act as a remote controlled Sensor or let's say to mock (or imitate) an ESP32 Sensor application.
 This is especially usefull to test the *IOTA Bridge* and the *Management Console* without the need to run ESP32 Hardware.
 The CLI command to mock an ESP32 Sensor is:

-    -m, --mock-remote-sensor
+    -m, --act-as-remote-controlled-sensor
-            Imitate (or mock) a remote sensor resp. an ESP32-Sensor ESP32-Sensor here means the 'sensor/main-rust-esp-rs' application or the test app of the streams-poc-lib in an initial Streams channel state.
+            Imitate a remote sensor resp. an ESP32-Sensor awaiting remote control commands.
+            ESP32-Sensor here means the 'sensor/main-rust-esp-rs' application or the test app of the streams-poc-lib in an initial Streams channel state.